 The first level in Forbidden Siren was called "easily the worst level in the entire game" by one website.

-Gabriel Knight suffers from this for those not interested in backstory, historical minutiae, and/or drawn-out interview processes, especially when controlling Grace (audio tour of the museum, anyone?).
-Each of the three games takes about half the game for the action to pick up, which is good when it does, but until then...
+Gabriel Knight suffers from this for those not interested in backstory, historical minutiae, and/or drawn-out interview processes, especially when controlling Grace.
+Each of the three games takes about half the game for the action to pick up, which is good when it does, but until then it's jarring.

 Golden Sun: The Lost Age starts out feeling like a rehash of the first game, up until about a quarter of the way through, when you get the ship.
-Then, the game opens up a great deal... maybe a little too much.
+Then, the game opens up a great deal.

 While the prologue of Half-Life 2 is well liked, the first "real" gameplay sequence in the canals/Airboat before getting the gravity gun is considered a drudge by a lot of people.